 Russell served as an Officer in the South African Navy for seven years, culminating in his military career as a junior lecturer at the University of Stellenbosch’s Faculty of Military Science – the South African equivalent of West Point.
 He taught Industrial Psychology to young officers and was deeply involved in other training and development initiatives.

-After leaving the Navy, Russell joined the Groupon team as Head of Human Resources for sub-Saharan Africa where he applied a combination of academic learnings with leadership experience to mold corporate culture and train leadership teams.
-In 2015, while at Groupon, he was introduced to iXperience while hosting a handful of iX interns and was drawn to the iX mission and vision.
+After leaving the Navy, Russell joined the Groupon team, heading up their Human Resources for sub-Saharan Africa, where his education complemented his leadership experience in moulding corporate culture and training leadership teams.
+In 2015, he was introduced to iXperience while hosting a handful of iX interns and was drawn to the iX mission and vision.

 An interview with Russell

 How have you worked with people development in the past?

 In various forms - from the grassroots development associated with military training and organisational learning and development initiatives to more bespoke interventions aimed at enhancing executive and leadership prowess.
 Some of my fondest experiences have been working with young professionals entering into the gambit that is the world of work - it can be a daunting experience, but armed with the right tools, anything is manageable and even enjoyable.

 What are the central principles that are most helpful for career development?

 1. If you can, align your focus with your purpose: then your days just don’t feel like work.